 The MNA program includes a variety of course activities and discussions with contemporary scholars and current leaders in California's nonprofit sector so that you may broaden your leadership and critical thinking skills.
 Develop the skills for success as an executive director, development director, or program/service leader at nonprofits ranging from the humanities, education, and religion to health, human services, and social change-oriented missions.
 Work alongside classmates who share in your professional ideals and aspirations while enjoying the challenges of a rigorous academic curriculum.

-- Offered at USF’s San Francisco Downtown campus
+- Offered at USF’s Downtown San Francisco and San Jose campuses

 - Small, seminar style classes to foster experiential learning and enriched conversation